-- Adhere to all guidelines for cooperating teachers. - Conduct school staff development sessions with the student teachers as needed. - Communicate bi-weekly with the assigned university supervisor.
+- Adhere to all guidelines for cooperating teachers. - Conduct bi-weekly after school staff development sessions with the student teachers with the assigned agenda item. - Communicate bi-weekly with the assigned university supervisor.

 COOPERATING PRINCIPAL

 All Cooperating Principals employed by Northwestern State University are expected to: